 In 2008, Gordon became the sixth dean of the Ontario Agricultural College (OAC) at the University of Guelph, a position he held until joining Laurier.
 In his role as dean, he led the largest agriculture and food faculty in Canada.
 Through his leadership, OAC was ranked first in Canada, fifth in North America and ninth globally in agriculture and food research impact.

-Robert was previously at the Nova Scotia Agricultural College (NSAC), now Dalhousie University, for nine years, serving as a dean of research, department head, professor and Canada Research Chair.
-He also headed up the environmental management section of the Nova Scotia Department of Agriculture and administered the Nova Scotia Environmental Farm Plan Program on behalf of the Nova Scotia Federation of Agriculture, the Nova Scotia Department of Agriculture and Agriculture and Agri-food Canada.
+Gordon was previously at the Nova Scotia Agricultural College (NSAC), now Dalhousie University, for nine years, serving as a dean of research, department head, professor and Canada Research Chair.
+He also headed the environmental management section of the Nova Scotia Department of Agriculture and administered the Nova Scotia Environmental Farm Plan Program on behalf of the Nova Scotia Federation of Agriculture, the Nova Scotia Department of Agriculture and Agriculture and Agri-Food Canada.
 He also previously served as an extension specialist through the Nova Scotia Department of Agriculture.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã